algosup/2024-2025-project-2-serious-game-team-8/README.md

 This software has been created using [GODOT 4.3](https://en.wikipedia.org/wiki/Godot_(game_engine)).

-It has been mainly tested on:
+It has been mainly coded on:
-    - <!-- Mac reference -->
+- Apple Macbook Air m3 QWERTY
-    - <!-- Lenovo reference -->
+- Lenovo Thinkbook 14
+- ThinkPad E14 Gen 5

+And tested on:
+- Google Pixel 8 - Android 14.0
+- Iphone 14 pro - IOS 17.0

 ## Installation